tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 | ML-KEM-1024+A256KW            | TBD6    | ML-KEM-1024 + AES256KW            | No          |
 +-------------------------------+---------+-----------------------------------+-------------+
 ~~~
-{: #mapping-table title="Mapping between JOSE and COSE PQ-KEM Ciphersuites."}
+{: #ciphersuite-table title="COSE PQ-KEM Ciphersuites."}

-# Use of AKP Key Type for PQC KEM Keys in JOSE and COSE
+# Use of AKP Key Type for PQC KEM Keys in COSE

-The "AKP" (Algorithm Key Pair) key type, defined in {{?I-D.ietf-cose-dilithium}} is used in this specification to
+The "AKP" (Algorithm Key Pair) key type, defined in
-represent PQC KEM keys for JOSE and COSE.
-When used with JOSE or COSE algorithms that rely on PQC KEMs, a key with "kty" set to "AKP" represents an PQC KEM key pair.
-The public key is carried in the "pub" parameter.
-If included, the private key is carried in the "priv" parameter.
-When expressed as a JWK, the "pub" and "priv" values are base64url-encoded.
+{{?I-D.ietf-cose-dilithium}}, is used to represent PQC KEM keys in COSE.
+A
+COSE_Key with "kty" set to "AKP" represents a PQC KEM key pair.
+The public key
+is carried in the "pub" parameter.
+If included, the private key is carried in
+the "priv" parameter.
+Both parameters are byte strings containing the raw
+algorithm-specific key material.

 The "AKP" key type mandates the use of the "alg" parameter.
 While this requirement is suitable for PQ digital signature algorithms, applying the same model to PQ KEMs would require distinguishing between keys used
 for Direct Key Agreement and those used for Key Agreement with Key Wrap.

 Note: This differs from the "OKP" usage model and requires further discussion within the WG.

-For ML-KEM algorithms, as specified in {{FIPS203}}, there are two possible representations of a private key: a seed and a fully expanded private key derived from the seed.
-This document specifies the use of only the seed form for private keys.
-To promote interoperability, the "priv" parameter MUST contain the 64-octet ML-KEM seed `d || z`, where `d` is the first 32 octets and `z` is the last 32 octets.
-The ML-KEM public key and expanded private key are derived from this seed using `ML-KEM.KeyGen_internal(d, z)`, as specified in {{FIPS203}}.
-This document does not define a 32-octet private seed representation and does not support carrying the expanded private key representation in "priv".
-This approach follows the JOSE convention that a private-key parameter contains the algorithm-specific private-key material directly and avoids implicit, implementation-specific key expansion.
+For ML-KEM algorithms, as specified in {{FIPS203}}, there are two possible
+representations of a private key: a seed and a fully expanded private key
+derived from the seed.
+This document specifies only the seed form.
+The "priv"
+parameter MUST contain the 64-octet ML-KEM seed `d || z`, where `d` is the
+first 32 octets and `z` is the last 32 octets.
+The ML-KEM public key and
+expanded private key are derived from this seed using
+`ML-KEM.KeyGen_internal(d, z)`, as specified in {{FIPS203}}.
+This document does
+not define a 32-octet private seed representation and does not support carrying
+the expanded private key in "priv".
+This avoids implicit,
+implementation-specific key expansion.

 # Security Considerations